 To see the difference another accounting method will make in your reporting, you can customise an individual report to use a different accounting method and compare the results.

 To change the method used on an individual report:

 - Select Cash or Accrual under Accounting method (you can also select the Customise button to open the Customise Report window and change the setting in the General section).

 - Select Run report.

-Talk to an accountant about which method is most appropriate for your company.
-For more information, visit find a ProAdvisor page.
+Talk to your accountant about which method is most appropriate for your company.